d-plaindoux/suitcase/README.md

 Unfortunately even if such pattern is well known its implementation is always painful because it implies code dissemination and finally brakes incremental compilation approach.

-In addition such mechanism is only enable selection based on types and does not provides a simple and intuitive mechanism filtering objects using their values i.e. attributes.
+In addition such mechanism only enables selection based on types and does not provides a simple and intuitive mechanism filtering objects using their values i.e. attributes.

 For this purpose a simple pattern matching inspired by Scala [extractor object](http://www.scala-lang.org/node/112)